rthalley/dnspython/README.md

 development by continuing to employ the author :).

 ## INSTALLATION
-- If you have pip installed and are using Python 2.x, you can do this `pip install dnspython`
-- If you have pip installed and are using Python 3.x, you can do this `pip install dnspython3`
+- If you have pip installed,  you can do this
+`pip install dnspython`
 - If not just download the source file and unzip it, then run this `sudo python setup.py install`

 ## ABOUT THIS RELEASE

-This is dnspython 1.12.0
+This is dnspython 1.13.0

+New since 1.12.0:

+        Single source support for python 2 and python 3.
+Thank you so much to Arthur Gautier for taking on this challenge and making it work!
+It was a big job!

+	Support for Python older than 2.6 dropped.

+	XXX TBD XXX

+Bugs fixed since 1.12.0:

+	XXX TBD XXX

 New since 1.11.1: